 We proudly offer the bios of our accomplished teachers.

-wrote the feature screenplay One Crash, Thee Accidents, published in Scenario magazine.
-His screenplays have won the NYU Waldo Salt Screenwriting Award, the Lew Wasserman Award for Best Comedy, and the National Student Screenplay Competition, and he was chosen for a fellowship by the American Film Institute.
+Jason Greiff wrote the feature screenplay The Godparents, which was developed with Universal Studios and Marc Platt Productions (Legally Blonde).
+He has produced credits in children’s animation in China and Portugal, and has helped develop shows for Disney Asia and China’s largest media company CCTV.
+His screenplays have won the Waldo Salt Screenwriting Award, the Lew Wasserman Award for Best Comedy, and a national competition sponsored by the Writers Guild of America.
 He authored the chapter on Tone/Theme in Gotham’s book Writing Movies (Bloomsbury USA).
-He has taught at NYU and Dartmouth College.
-He holds a BA from SUNY Purchase and an MFA in Dramatic Writing from NYU.
+He has taught at NYU.
+He holds a BA from SUNY Purchase and an MFA in Dramatic Writing from NYU/Tisch.

 Pamela Harris created Married by the Hour, a half-hour comedy (Howard Stern Productions) and served as a staff writer for Life on the Line, a one-hour drama (Oxygen Network).
 She wrote the feature screenplay Grandview, which was selected for the Writers Lab, a program funded by Meryl Streep and Oprah Winfrey to encourage script development for women screenwriters.
 She has also written and optioned feature screenplays.
 She co-wrote and directed the short film En Route, a selection of the New York Short Film Festival, the Big Apple Film Festival, and the Blackbird Film Festival.
 She is an award-winning visual artist and has shown her art all over the U.S. She holds a BFA from the Hartford Art School.